kim-h14/Dice-Game---DOM/README.md

 The first player to reach 100 points on Global wins the game.

+### Languages and Frameworks: HTML, CSS, JavaScript and Bootstrap
+It was mainly used to work on a JS wrapup praticularly working on functions and if statements.

 * French version: *

+# Dynamiser vos sites web avec Javascript

+## Context

+**Création d'un petit jeu sur navigateur web à l'aide du DOM.**

 Règles du jeu:
 Le jeu comprend 2 joueurs sur un seul et même écran.